Sovereign Strength

-Sovereign Strength was an American Christian hardcore band from Lancaster, California.
+Sovereign Strength is an American Christian Metalcore band from Antelope Valley, California.
 The band has played with Saving Grace as well as many other bands, such as Norma Jean, Texas In July, The Chariot, Sleeping Giant, and War of Ages, on the Scream the Prayer Tour.
 In 2015, the band briefly reunited to play a show for Daniel Colato, a friend of the band's who was killed by a drunk driver.